TropBRC-BioinfoLab/mtb-respred-mlrf/README.md

 # tuberculosis-resistance-classification
- This project's for my Thesis on Bachelor and Master Computer Science mayor degree, and this project is a python based pipeline for classifying Mycobacterium Tuberculosis first-line drugs resistance from DNA genome sequence powered by ML model
+ This project is a python based pipeline for classifying and predicting Mycobacterium Tuberculosis first-line drugs resistance from DNA genome sequence powered by ML model using Multi Label Random Forest.

 # Tools
 Tools/library used in the pipeline :